Lestodon: Limbs

 The olecranon process of the ulna of Lestodom armatus is slightly short compared to body size, though large in absolute terms.
 The tibia and fibula of L. armatus are fused together at the end closest to the hip (proximal).
 The tibia is relatively short compared to body size.
 Like many other ground sloths, the foot is inwardly rotated, meaning that the weight was borne on the outer digits of the foot as well as on the calcaneus.
 Like other ground sloths, the hands had ungual phalanges indicating well-developed claws.
 Like many other ground sloths, the hind foot is inwardly rotated so that the body weight was borne on the fifth metatarsal and calcaneus.
 The first digit on the hindfoot has been lost, with the fifth and fourth digits additionally being reduced, while digits two and three retained claws.
 This condition is very similar to fellow mylodontids Paramylodon, Glossotherium and Thinobadistes, though in the form of talus it more closely resembles members of the family Megatheriidae.

 Distribution

 Lestodon armatus is primarily known from the Pampas and the Chaco-Paraná Basin, including what is now southern Brazil, Paraguay, Uruguay, and northern Argentina.
+Remains correspond to between the Montehermosan and Lujanian faunal stages of South America.